Polynomial problems of the Casas-Alvero type: Sz.-Nagy type identities for roots of polynomials and their derivatives

 {\bf Corollary 3.} {\it There exists no non-trivial polynomial with only real roots, having two distinct zeros and sharing a root with at least one of its derivatives, whose order exceeds $r-1,\ r= \hbox{max}_{1\le j\le k} (r_j)$. }

 \begin{proof} Indeed, in the case of existence of such a polynomial, these two distinct roots cannot be within zeros of any derivative $f^{(m)},\ m > r$ owing to the Rolle theorem.
-Moreover, if any of two roots is in common with roots of $f^{(r)}$, its multiplicity is greater than $r$, which is impossible.
+Moreover, if any of the two roots are in common with roots of $f^{(r)}$, its multiplicity is greater than $r$, which is impossible.

 \end{proof}